dougeby/IntuneDocs/InTuneDocs/EULA/remote-assistance-via-microsoft-easy-assist.md

 Personal information on your desktop or in your applications may be transmitted to Microsoft in the course of providing support as part of your Microsoft Easy Assist desktop sharing support sessions.

 You can learn more about these features in the “Specific Features to Microsoft Easy Assist Service and Software” section of the [Microsoft Online Services Privacy Statement for Microsoft Office Live Meeting 2007 and Microsoft Easy Assist](http://go.microsoft.com/fwlink/?LinkId=213115).
-Certain Easy Assist features are not available for use with [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)], including the ability to record sessions or collect certain personal information (your name/postal address/email address/phone number, etc.).
+Certain Easy Assist features are not available for use with Intune, including the ability to record sessions or collect certain personal information (your name/postal address/email address/phone number, etc.).

 The information is used to enable the Remote Assistance feature and to improve the Service and Microsoft Easy Assist.

 If you don’t want the information collected, do not install the Microsoft Easy Assist client or use the Remote Assistance feature.